fieldtrip/website/workshop/oslo2019/introduction.md

     cfg.channel             = 'EEG';

     cfg.reref               = 'yes';    % was recorded with left mastoid but is ...
-    cfg.refchannel          = 'all';    % re-referenced to all (also called common average
+    cfg.refchannel          = 'all';    % rereferenced to all (also called common average

     data                    = ft_preprocessing(cfg);